Rainwater harvesting

-Applications
+Uses

 Domestic use

 Rooftop rainwater harvesting is used to provide drinking water, domestic water, water for livestock, water for small irrigation, and a way to replenish groundwater levels.

+Kenya has already been successfully harvesting rainwater for toilets, laundry, and irrigation.
+Since the establishment of the 2016 Water Act, Kenya has prioritized regulating its agriculture industry.
+Additionally, areas in Australia use harvested rainwater for cooking and drinking.
+Studies by Stout et al. on the feasibility of RWH in India found it most beneficial for small-scale irrigation, which provides income from produce sales, and for groundwater recharge.

 Agriculture

 In regards to urban agriculture, rainwater harvesting in urban areas reduces the impact of runoff and flooding.
-The combination of urban ‘green’ rooftops with rainwater catchments have been found to reduce building temperatures by more than 1.3 degrees Celsius.
+The combination of urban 'green' rooftops with rainwater catchments have been found to reduce building temperatures by more than 1.3 degrees Celsius.
 Rainwater harvesting in conjunction with urban agriculture would be a viable way to help meet the United Nations Sustainable Development Goals for cleaner and sustainable cities, health and wellbeing, and food and water security (Sustainable Development Goal 6).
 The technology is available, however, it needs to be remodeled in order to use water more efficiently, especially in an urban setting.

-Kenya has already been successfully harvesting rainwater for toilets, laundry, and irrigation.
-Since the establishment of the country's 2016 Water Act, Kenya has prioritized the regulation of their agriculture industry.
-Additionally, areas in Australia use harvested rainwater for cooking and drinking.
-Studies done by Stout et al researching the feasibility in India found RWH was most beneficial used for small-scale irrigation, which provides income with the sales of produce, and overflow used for groundwater recharge.

 Missions to five Caribbean countries have shown that the capture and storage of rainwater runoff for later use is able to significantly reduce the risk of losing some or all of the year's harvest because of soil or water scarcity.
 In addition, the risks associated with flooding and soil erosion during high rainfall seasons would decrease.
 Small farmers, especially those farming on hillsides, could benefit the most from rainwater harvesting because they are able to capture runoff and decrease the effects of soil erosion.

 Many countries, especially those with arid environments, use rainwater harvesting as a cheap and reliable source of clean water.
 To enhance irrigation in arid environments, ridges of soil are constructed to trap and prevent rainwater from running down hills and slopes.
 Even in periods of low rainfall, enough water is collected for crops to grow.
 Water can be collected from roofs, dams and ponds can be constructed to hold large quantities of rainwater so that even on days when little to no rainfall occurs, enough is available to irrigate crops.